Updated on 3/24/2021

-Which Channels: Target ROAS is available on Google Shopping and paid search.
+Target ROAS is available on Google Shopping and paid search.

-Target ROAS is a tool often used by retailers who are new to Google Shopping or paid search.
-Typically, these are retailers who want to have a presence on these channels without actively managing their accounts.
-They implement target ROAS because Google sets the bids and automatically manages them to a specific goal, freeing up time and resources.
+Target ROAS is a tool often used by retailers who are new to Google Shopping or paid search and want to have a presence on these channels without actively managing their accounts.
+Target ROAS frees up time and resources because Google sets the bids and automatically manages them to a specific but static goal.

 On the other hand, Target ROAS is not an ideal solution if you are looking to grow your business on Google Shopping and paid search.
 You must regularly reevaluate the market and your business to set the most realistic targets when it comes to ROAS.
 Seasonal shifts or even changes within your own business will not always be taken into account when setting bids with Target ROAS.